 Now that we’ve covered the three types of media, which should you use for your pond?

-While the answer really depends on the level of filtration you desire, we typically recommend using all three in conjunction.
+While the answer really depends on the level of filtration you desire, I typically recommend using all three in conjunction.
 And at a bare minimum using mechanical and biological together.

 By using a mixture of the three types of media you will potentially: